EmmanuelMMartinez/EmmanuelMMartinez/README.md

 ### Programming language
-right about now I'm learning to code in C++ or python as I've think thats what makes half the digital software (or software engines) also web-browsers, and the other programming language i'm interested in is Lua as its free and opensource.
+right about now I'm learning to code in C++ or python as I've think thats what makes half the digital software (or software engines) also web-browsers, and the other programming language i'm interested in is Lua as its free and open-source.